vapoursynth/vapoursynth/doc/resize.rst

                 Spline(clip clip[, int width, int height, int format])
    :module: resize

    In VapourSynth the resizers have several functions.
-In addition to scaling they also do colorspace conversions and conversions to and from the compat formats.
+In addition to scaling, they also do colorspace conversions and conversions to and from the compat formats.
    All the optional arguments default to the input *clip*'s properties.
 The resize filters can handle varying size and format input clips and turn them into a constant format clip.
    If you do not know which resizer to choose then Bicubic usually makes a good neutral default.